Supreme Court sides with Bremerton’s praying coach

 “Official-led prayer strikes at the core of our constitutional protections

-for the religious liberty of students and their parents, as embodied in both the Establishment Clause and the Free Exercise Clause of the First Amendment,” Sotomayor wrote.
+for the religious liberty of students and their parents,” Sotomayor wrote.

+The court’s decision, she wrote, “elevates one individual’s interest in personal religious exercise, in the exact time and place of that individual’s choosing, over society’s interest in protecting the separation between church and state.”

 Kennedy, who served in the Marine Corps for nearly two decades, started coaching at the school in 2008 and initially prayed alone on the 50-yard line at the end of games.
 But, he said, students started joining him, and over time he began giving short, inspirational talks with religious references.